 Karli’s trials from the passage with her illness from 2009 have transformed her from an innocent to become a rock solid warrior who lives through courage and positivity as an example to those around her.

 Karli is blind in one eye from VHL, has multiple small tumors in her “good eye,” a dozen remaining brain tumors, and had a cancerous kidney tumor removed…all by the age of 16.
-Despite all this, she is on course to graduate from high school in 2020 on schedule, as she lives from treatment to treatment and screening test to screening test to assess for dangerous tumor growth and new lesions while monitoring her for symptoms.
-She plans to continue to swim on the high school swim team, pursue her love of writing and expression in media, filmmaking and journalism, and to be a public ambassador for all those afflicted with VHL and cancer.
+Despite all this, she graduated from high school in 2020 on schedule.
+She is currently pursuing her love of expression in media and filmmaking, and is studying film production at Emerson College in Boston.
+She is an active ambassador for disabled students through her work with Access, the Student Disability Union.
+Thankfully her tumors have been quiet lately and she has been surgery-free for over 3 years!
+Still, she lives with uncertainty screening test to screening test to assess for dangerous tumor growth and new lesions while monitoring her for symptoms.

 Karli’s specific illness is related to the substitution of a single amino acid for another in her DNA on one chromosome (specifically amino acid site 89, a proline substitution for a leucine on nucleotide 266 of the short arm of chromosome 3).
 One missense in her DNA is the root cause of all her problems.
 Hundreds of different genetic variations exist in VHL, all with the same endpoint.
 Karli’s pinpoint amino acid change in the genetic code causes a disabled protein to be produced.
 When properly functional, the VHL protein shuts down blood vessel production in the presence of adequate cellular oxygen levels.
 Without it, the cell senses continual oxygen debt and runaway blood vessel production occurs, spurring tumor growth in multiple organs of the body simultaneously.